kellychau/RNAseqWeightedGeneCorrelationNetworkAnalysis/README.md

-## Code used in the publication:
-*Sex and tissue resolved co‑expression networks reveal a female placental–brain axis protective against prenatal PCB exposure*
-(Genome Biology, 2026)

-This code is released under the MIT License.
-See the LICENSE file for details.
-All associated RNAseq data have been deposited in GEO accession GSE315769.
-This repository contains code used for the analyses presented in the manuscript:

 ## Associated Publication

 ### Sex and tissue resolved co-expression networks reveal a female placental–brain axis protective against prenatal PCB exposure